Use Case Diagram – Step by Step Tutorial with Example

-In this USE CASE DIAGRAM step-by-step tutorial, you will learn how to make USE CASE Diagrams from beginning to end including HIGH-LEVEL USE CASE DESCRIPTION, EXTENDED USE CASE DESCRIPTION, ALTERNATIVES as well as ACTIVITY DIAGRAM.
+In this USE CASE DIAGRAM step-by-step tutorial, you will learn how to make USE CASE Diagrams from beginning to end including High-Level Use Case Descriptions, Extended Use Case Descriptions, Alternatives as well as ACTIVITY diagrams.

 To explain all systems to someone else is quite difficult.
-The explainer may be forgetting some main features of the system while the listener may have lost what actually he/she is talking about.
-The explainer thinks that he has explained very well but actually, the listener may not understand it.
+The explainer may be forgetting some main features of the system while the listener may have lost what he/she is talking about.
+The explainer thinks that he has explained very well, but the listener may not understand it.
 For example, you want to make a new app and explain it.
-But the listener doesn’t understand how they will interact with the app or what it would do.
+However, the listener doesn’t know how they will interact with the app or what it will do.

 In this type of scenario, the Use Case Diagram is very helpful.
 Simply it shows a system or application, people or organizations, or others that interact with the system, the basic flow of the system what the system or application does.
 It’s a very high-level diagram and typically won’t show a lot of detail, but it’s a great way to communicate complex ideas in a fairly basic way.

 Use case show the functionality of a system from the user’s perspective.
 Each Use case name is usually an active verb and a noun phrase.
-A use case diagram is usually used to model a current system as well as to model a proposed system.
+A use case diagram is usually used to model a current system and a proposed system.

 1. List use cases and identify the actors.